Welcome to my page. I'm Yu, a Ph.D candidate at WPI. My major research interest lies in Cybersecurity.

 to deploy the technique, including rapid notification of compromises on their own devices and reduced upstream

 bandwidth consumption, while incurring minimal performance overheads.

 2. Yu Liu, Matthew R. Squires, Curtis R. Taylor, Robert J. Walls, Craig A. Shue,

-"Account Lockouts: Characterizing and Preventing Account Denial-of-Service Attacks," Security and Privacy in Communication Network (SecureComm), 2019, Orlando, USA.
+"Account Lockouts: Characterizing and Preventing Account Denial-of-Service Attacks," Conference on Security and Privacy in Communication Network (SecureComm), 2019, Orlando, USA.

 To stymie password guessing attacks, many systems lock an account after a given number of failed authentication